syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 ### Display Options

-By setting the `DisplayOptions` property you can determines how an item is displayed in different ribbon layouts.
+By setting the [displayOptions](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_DisplayOptions) property you can determines how an item is displayed in different ribbon layouts.

 `Auto` - The item is displayed in the classic layout group, simplified layout group, and overflow popup based on the ribbon's overflow state.
 `Classic` - The item is displayed only in the classic layout group.